 - Data privacy.

-- Handler: This is the key of the attribute that we can address the attribute with.
-It is a 16-bit value (0x0001 – 0xFFFF).
+- Handle: This is the key of the attribute that we can address the attribute with.
+It is a 16-bit value (0x0001 – 0xFFFF) assigned by the SoftDevice to an attribute to uniquely identify it among other attributes in the table.

-- UUID: A Universally Unique IDentifier, this is used to specify the type of the attribute.
-The UUID is either a standard Bluetooth UUID ( 16 or 32 bits) or a vendor-specific UUID (128 bits).
+- UUID: A Universally Unique Identifier, this is used to specify the type of the attribute.
+The UUID is either a standard Bluetooth UUID ( 16 bits, aka BLE_UUID_TYPE_BLE ) or a vendor-specific UUID (128 bits, aka BLE_UUID_TYPE_VENDOR_BEGIN ).

 - Permissions: As the name implies, this field dictates the access permissions and the security level of the attribute.
-This enables fine-grained security enforcment as we will see in Lesson 13.
+This enables fine-grained security enforcement.

 - Value: The actual data content of the attribute.

-The following two layers GATT and GAP are the layers we interact the most in the Bluetooth Low Energy stack(SoftDevice), they are the focus of the next lesson, however, a brief introduction is provided here.
+The following two layers GATT(Data) and GAP(Control) are the layers we interact the most in the Bluetooth Low Energy stack(SoftDevice), as they provide thorough abstraction for the underlying layers.
+They are the focus of the next lesson, however, a brief introduction is provided here.

 4. Generic Attribute Profile (GATT): This is one of the most frequently interacted with layer of the BLE stack.
 It further simplifies the process of exchanging data over a BLE connection.
 It is implemented on top of the ATT and uses it as its transport layer.
 Attributes in GATT are no longer laid out flat, instead they are now organized hierarchically as follows.